python-parsy/parsy/docs/ref/primitives.rst

         >>> (string('a') | string('b')).times(1, 4)
         >>> regex(r'[ab]{1,4}')

-   * It will return the entire matched string as a single item, so you don't need to use :meth:`Parser.concat`.
+   * It can return the entire matched string as a single item, so you don't need to use :meth:`Parser.concat`.
+   * It can return a part of the matched string using a capturing group from the regex, so you don't need to split the string yourself.
    * It can be much faster.

 .. function:: test_char(func, description)